 Since Google is not creating a separate mobile-first index, and will continue to use only one index, it is imperetive for any website and business owner to take note and follow SEO best practices.

 If your website is responsive, it is generally set for mobile-first indexing already!

 If you use AMP (like BMW.com) or non-AMP pages, Google will prefer to index the mobile version of the non-AMP page (BMW.com completely uses AMP, so it will only use that version in this case).1

 If your website isn’t responsive or mobile-first, don’t fret yet.
 Google mentioned that indexing web pages with its mobile variation first “has no ranking advantage.”
 This may seem confusing, but it’s still relevancy that wins top ranks.

-Going beyond mobile-first
+Going beyond mobile-first with voice search optimization

 Learn more about mobile websites, search engine optimization, and voice experiences for brands:

 - Mobile Website Benefits

 - Mobile Speed Test